-After a Factory Reset in Windows 10, you can connect the external drive to your system and restore all the data.
-This is quite a simple method only if you take backup of all the data regularly.
+Following a Factory Reset on Windows 10, connecting the external drive to your system allows for the restoration of all data.
+This process is straightforward, provided you maintain a regular backup of your data.

 Follow these steps to safely recover all files-